raza8899/XML_PROCESSING-Through-HIVE/README.md

 # XML_PROCESSING-Through-HIVE
-In this XMLSerDE is used for Xml data processing
+In this XMLSerDE is used for Xml data processing,Hive managed table is used and xml data is loaded from LFS.